To my beloved children, Travis, Stephanie, Dustin, Holly and my two step children, Laura and Paul.

 I love you with all my heart,

-Some of my family members suggested I create a blog.
+In 2012, some of my family members suggested I create a blog.
 I really didn't know what a blog was, so, I investigated.
 And, after much research, I decided to take the plunge into the blog world for two reasons.
 First, to get the knowledge that I have gained over the last 30+ years to my family and friends, secondly, to keep my brain active and learn new things.
 My intention always being, to create and relay interesting, useful recipes, crafts, quilting and sewing tips that will inspire you!

 My interest in cooking started with Mom, a great cook/baker who allowed me to create for the family.
 I give you my schooling for credibility of my knowledge.
 In the 1980's I completed certificate classes at Yankee Kitchen, studying under, Eva Kenly, Nancy Lazara, Betsy Oppenneer, Nancy Verriale, Susan Bradley, Kathy Tullis, Marian Morash, and a few others.
 Other teachers, outside the certification series include Julia Child, Martha Stewart, Ina Garten, Ludger Szmania, Barbara Fenzl, David Lebovitz, Tom Douglas, Kathy Casey, Mark Hamilton, Cory Mingo, Steve Pernetti, Guiliano Hazen, Jason Graham, Michael DeMaria, Frank Coloma(Indian cuisine),Dina Phelps, Nicole Aloni, Michael Stebner,Krista Fay, Mauro G and countless other guest teachers.
 This over 22 years.
 I have studied local cuisine in Peru, Morocco, Italy, France and Spain.
 All the while I have considered this fun, not work and have never worked professionally in this field.